Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Detailed CGTC Algorithm

 \subsection{Vicinity Region Coalition Formation}

-In the vicinity region, there is no CH and boundary nodes usually start the game.
+In the \textit{vicinity} region, there is no CH and these are boundary nodes that usually start the game.
 When boundary nodes receive data from far coalitions, they calculate the cost of direct transmission to the BS.
 Then, they select up to three nodes, preferably with high $E_{res}$, and check the condition of cooperation, explained in the previous subsection.
-Note that since the defined cost is in fact the energy consumed by a coalition, if nodes that join the coalition has a higher $E_{res}$ than the node starting the game, this extra energy is subtracted from the coalition cost, which is computed by Eq.~\eqref{eq:vicinity-cost}.
-Note also that nodes' priority in the vicinity region is data relaying task.
-This decided in order to compensate the imposed data overhead and to solve the hot-spot problem.
+The reason why boundary nodes select up to three nodes for coalition formation is to keep coalitions small enough and the fact that computing the Shapley value for a larger number of players becomes more complex~\cite{GT-survey2015}.
+Note that since the defined cost is in fact the energy consumed by a coalition, if nodes that join the coalition have a higher $E_{res}$ than the node that starts the game, this extra energy is subtracted from the coalition cost, which is computed by Eq.~\eqref{eq:vicinity-cost}.
+Note also that nodes' priority in the {\it vicinity} region is the data relaying task.
+The pseudo code of coalition formation in CGTC is presented in Algorithm~\ref{alg:ch-el}.